w-smith/express-passport/readme.md

   }
 ```

-Now when we want to "secure" access to a particular route, we will add a call to the method in the route definition.
+Now, when we want to "secure" access to a particular route, we will add a call to the method in the route definition.

 For the `/secret` route, we need to add this to the `/config/routes.js` file: